 The Sculptured Rocks

 Just east of Saint-Malo, along the coastline, is the village of Rothéneuf.
-The thing that sets it apart from so many other picturesque French townships are the dozens of mystical sculptures carved into rocks lining the shores.
-Having been eroded by the sea over the years, these sculptures are not heavily marketed by the city as a tourist attraction in an effort to protect them from too much human interference.
+The dozens of mystical sculptures carved into rocks lining the shores set it apart from so many other picturesque French townships.
+Having been eroded by the sea over the years, these sculptures are not heavily marketed by the city as a tourist attraction to protect them from too much human interference.

 - Location: Chemin des Rochers Sculptés